Georgia’s largest service provider for the blind and visually impaired

 Every person with vision loss should be able to live with independence and dignity.
 This single goal guides the activities of the Center for the Visually Impaired (CVI), and we work in a variety of ways to achieve it.

-Each year, more than 4,000 people from Atlanta and all over Georgia turn to CVI to help them adjust to – or improve – a life with limited or no sight.
-CVI is Georgia’s largest comprehensive, fully accredited private facility providing rehabilitation services for the blind and visually impaired.
+Each year, more than 1,100 people from Atlanta and all over Georgia turn to CVI to help them adjust to – or improve – a life with limited or no sight.
+CVI is Georgia’s largest comprehensive, fully accredited nonprofit facility providing rehabilitation services for the blind and visually impaired.